The vocabulary used across the platform UI, the docs and the API. When you see one of these words in your project, this is what it means.

 Integrations

-Plugin — an integration with an external system: telephony, booking, calendar, CRM, notification, storage.
+Plugin — an integration with an external system: calendar, booking, CRM, messengers, SMS, email, web widget.
 Plugins expose tools the agent calls during a session.

-Plugin Type — the kind of integration (Telephony, Booking, Calendar, CRM, etc.).
+Plugin Type — the kind of integration (Calendar, Booking, CRM, Messenger, etc.).
 Every plugin of a type implements the same contract, so providers are swappable.

-Tool Call — an invocation by the agent of a plugin function during a session. check_availability, create_booking, send_sms.
-Each tool call is recorded with its arguments, result and latency.
+Tool Call — an invocation by the agent of a platform capability during a session. schedule_meeting, create_lead, send_sms.
+Each tool call is recorded in the session trace with its arguments and result.

 Knowledge base — the indexed content the agent uses to answer factual questions about your business.
-Sources: a website crawl, uploaded PDFs, direct-typed text.
+Sources: a website crawl and uploaded PDFs.

 Outbound

-Outbound trigger — a request that initiates an outbound call.
-Sources: a UI click, a POST /v1/calls API request, a CSV batch upload.
+Outbound trigger — a POST /v1/calls API request that initiates one outbound call.

 Outbound batch — a CSV-uploaded set of contacts dialled at a controlled pace under one scenario.
-The batch page shows live progress and per-row outcomes.
+Batch progress and per-state counts are available through the API.

 Idempotency Key — your unique identifier for a state-changing API request.
 Repeating the same key returns the original response — safe for retries.